$B$-anomalies in a twin Pati-Salam theory of flavour including the 2022 LHCb $R_{K^{(*)}}$ analysis: Extending the simplified twin Pati-Salam theory of flavour

-The hierarchy above will preserve most features of the basic simplified model, such as large third family Yukawa couplings arising from mixing with $\psi_{4}$ fermions, and suppressed second family Yukawa couplings arising from mixing with $\psi_{4}^{c}$.
-The couplings of $U_{1}$ to chiral fermions will remain purely left-handed, as preferred by global fits \cite{Geng:2021nhg,Angelescu:2021lln,Altmannshofer:2021qrr}, since the couplings to $\psi^{c}$ chiral fermions (or equivalently right-handed fermions) will remain suppressed by small mixing angles.
-On the other hand, the hierarchy $M_{44}^{\psi}\ll M_{55}^{\psi}$ will provide hierarchical couplings of $U_{1}$ to third family and second family fermions, as required to address the $B$-anomalies.
+The hierarchy above will preserve most features of the basic simplified model, such as large third family Yukawa couplings arising from mixing with $\psi_{4}$ fermions, and small second family Yukawa couplings arising from mixing with $\psi_{4}^{c}$.
+The couplings of $U_{1}$ to chiral fermions will remain dominantly left-handed, since the couplings to $\psi^{c}$ chiral fermions (or equivalently right-handed fermions) will remain suppressed by small mixing angles.
+On the other hand, the hierarchy $M_{44}^{Q,L}\ll M_{55}^{Q,L}$ will provide hierarchical couplings of $U_{1}$ to third family and second family fermions, so we anticipate a small contribution to $R_{K^{(*)}}$ and a large contribution to $R_{D^{(*)}}$.